Cybersecurity is often overlooked by small business, but over 60% of cyber attacks are targeted at small to medium-sized businesses.

 Small businesses are attractive to hackers because they usually do not have the sophisticated security systems that are in use by larger organizations.
 They are also likely to have more digital assets than individual users and so the potential for profiting or gaining useful information is much higher.

-Many small businesses do not realize that they are vulnerable to hackers, perhaps because they don’t realise they have any data worth stealing.
+Many small businesses do not realize that they are vulnerable to hackers, perhaps because they don’t realise they have data worth stealing.
 This can also be one of the reasons behind insufficient security practices with many businesses not realising the full effect of a data breach or ransomware attack until it is too late.

 What is Cybersecurity Insurance?